wundercar/environment-ios/README.md

 pod 'WUEnvironment'
 ```

-And very important, it's needed to add in the project podfile the following:
+And very important, it's needed to add in the project podfile the following to define
+Swift flags.
+This is not done on the pod itself because naming can change from project to project:

 ```
 post_install do |installer|

-    target = installer.pods_project.targets.find{|t| t.to_s == "WUEnvironment"}
+target = installer.pods_project.targets.find{|t| t.to_s == "{MAIN TARGET}"}
     target.build_configurations.each do |config|
         puts "Setting Swift flags for configuration #{config.name}".green